forthrightla/joshwrightlac/projects/project-4.md

 ![](/images/jumprope-pitch.png)

 After the event, I pitched the board on my software solution to huge success.
 Budget has recently been approved to continue exploration.
-Watch this space.
+Watch this space!